-Common stock - post reverse acquisition
+Preferred and common stock - post reverse acquisition

 After completion of the reverse merger on February 7, 2014, the Company Amended and Restated its Articles of Incorporation.
-Under these amendments, the Company is authorized to issue a total of four-hundred million shares of common stock and fifty million shares of preferred stock.
+Under these amendments, the Company is authorized to issue a total of 400,000,000 shares of common stock and 50,000,000 shares of preferred stock.
 Each common stock holder is entitled to one vote.
 Common stock holders have no conversion rights or liquidation preferences.
-None of the preferred stock was issued or outstanding at December 31, 2015.
+None of the preferred stock was issued or outstanding at December 31, 2016 and December 31, 2015.
 Under the terms of the Company's Amended and Restated Articles of Incorporation, the Board of Directors are authorized to determine or alter the rights, preferences, privileges, and restrictions of the Company's authorized but unissued shares of preferred stock.